Nikos-Prinios/Selection-Restrictor/README.md

 # Selection-Restrictor
-Blender - This addon helps to restrict the selection of objects by type
+This Blender add-on helps to restrict the selection of objects by type

 Selection-Restrictor (Alesis) and Selectivity (Nikos) have merged into a single project.

 Download (right-click - Save As) : https://raw.githubusercontent.com/Nikos-Prinios/Selection-Restrictor/master/Selection-Restrictor.py

-###Contact :
-Alesis : sidenkoai@gmail.com
-Nikos : nikos@easy-logging.net

 ![Viewport panel](/images/panel.jpg)